edifus/docker-mods/README.md

 ## Information
-* Recommend using an IRC bouncer such as [ZNC](https://github.com/linuxserver/docker-znc)
+* Recommended to use an IRC bouncer such as [ZNC](https://github.com/linuxserver/docker-znc)

 ### Access irssi inside container
 * `docker exec -it rutorrent screen -r irssi`

+To disconnect from irssi session, use the normal gnu screen command (Ctrl+a d)
+* `/config/.screenrc` can be customized to change screen configuration for irssi.
+These settings will not apply to screen running rtorrent.

+###
-### irssi scripts and themes
+* `/config/.irssi/` this directory contains the configuration for irssi and can be used to install additional scripts and themes
-* Themes
-  * Install in /config/.irssi
-* Scripts
-  * Install in /config/.irssi/scripts